Connect with us

 Sellers and buyers can get caught out by a swift change in market conditions and the move from one stage to another.

-When buyers have been searching for a property to buy for some time, they can caught out.
+When buyers have been searching for a property for some time, they can catch up.
 Property price rises don’t necessarily trigger the need for buyers to readjust their position, i.e. reassess what they can afford and what a lender will allow them to borrow.

 Similarly, sellers can get caught out with inflated sales price expectations.
 Sellers can dig their heels in and refuse to budge on price, so a slowdown can occur as the gap between buyer and seller expectations widens.